kangawoo44/CS-Learning/Javascript/Data Structures & Algorithms/Problem Solving Patterns.md

 - can you improve the performance of your solution?
 - can you think of other ways to refactor?
 - how have other people solved this problem?

+# Problem Solving Patterns
+- Frequency Counter
+- Multiple Pointers
+- Sliding Window
+- Divide and Conquer
+- Dynamic Programming
+- Greedy Algorithms
+- Backtracking
+- Many more!

+## Frequency Counters
+- This pattern uses objects or sets to collect values/frequencies of values
+- Typically O(n)
+- This can often avoid the need for nested loops or O(n^2) operations with arrays/strings